Phuc-Tuong-Chau/Taiwan-Toilet-Affairs/README.md

     folium.Marker(location, popup=row['name'], icon=folium.Icon(color='green')).add_to(mymap)

 ```

 ## Results
 [Provide a summary of your findings and conclusions, including any recommendations or implications for future research.
 Be sure to explain how your results address your research question or problem statement.]

+### Toilet Distibution

+result by counties and nationwide

+### Tourist Toilet Index

+Results by counties and nationwide

 ## Contributors
 [List the contributors to your project and describe their roles and responsibilities.]